Fire Safety During the Holiday Season

 - All artificial trees and decorations must be made of flame retardant or non-combustible materials.
-Non-combustible decorations are safer and preferred.
+Non-combustible decorations are safer and are preferred.

 - Because of the risk of electrical shock, lights are not to be used on aluminum trees.

-These guidelines apply only to Bethesda main campus facilities.
+These guidelines apply only to Bethesda campus facilities.
 For other NIH occupied facilities, contact your local fire department for guidance.

 The Division of the Fire Marshal, Office of Research Services, wishes everyone the happiest of holidays and a fire-safe and prosperous New Year.